kendoctor/subjects/php_basics/what-is-php.md

 <?php
     //speak-to-file.php

-    file_put_contents("a-file-to-speak.txt", "I'm a php program, I can speak to a file.");
+    file_put_contents("file-to-speak.txt", "I'm a php program, I can speak to a file.");

 ```